 Queen

-Queen is featured in Behind the Covers' archive with 2 album covers from the 1970s.
-Released across EMI Records (UK) / Elektra Records (US) and Elektra Records labels, the artwork sits in the rock tradition.
-Each cover is documented in our archive with design notes covering graphic design, logo, illustration, pre existing artwork, typographic, science fiction.
+Queen is featured in Behind the Covers' archive with 3 album covers from the 1970s.
+Released across Elektra Records, EMI Records (UK) / Elektra Records (US) and EMI (Elektra in the US) labels, the artwork sits in the rock tradition.
+Each cover is documented in our archive with design notes covering science fiction, robot, violence, pulp art, illustration, graphic design.
 Below you'll find the full story behind each Queen cover — designers, photographers, label history, and the visual choices that defined the release.

 News of the World by Queen — album cover art